-"Cellar" means a room or group of rooms, usually under a building, which has more than half its interior height-measured from finished floor to finished ceiling below the average grade of the adjoining ground.
+"Cellar" means a room or group of rooms, usually under a building, which has more than one half of its interior height measured from finished floor to finished ceiling below the average grade of the adjoining ground.

-"Contract purchaser" means the party identified as the buyer in a land contract that is in force and is recorded with Clackamas County.
+"Contract purchaser" means the party identified as the buyer in a land contract which is in force and is recorded with Clackamas County.

 "Discontinued or abandoned use" means a use that is no longer in operation.
-A use shall be considered discontinued or abandoned upon the first day that any of the following events has occurred: (1) the use physically vacates the site, (2) the use ceases to be actively involved in the activity, (3) any lease or contract under which the use has occupied the land is terminated, or (4) a request for final reading of water and power meters is made to the applicable utility districts.
+A use shall be considered discontinued or abandoned upon the first day that any of the following events has occurred: (1) on the date the use physically vacates the site, (2) on the date the use ceases to be actively involved in the activity, (3) on the date of termination of any lease or contract under which the use has occupied the land, or (4) on the date a request for final reading of water and power meters is made to the applicable utility districts.